SoloBows/Technical-Documentation/Troubleshooting/Ticket Log.md

 ---
-📌 **For future troubleshooting tickets, update this document accordingly.**
+📌 **For future troubleshooting tickets, I will be updating this document accordingly.**